farm/corda-docs/content/en/docs/apps/bankinabox/user-interface/admin-ui-guide.md

 * User name: admin
 * Password: password1!

-After entering your username and password, you will arrive at the home screen.
+After entering the admin username and password, you will arrive at the home screen.
 From the left sidebar navigation, you can access different screens depending on your role (Admin or Customer).

+{{< note >}}
+As this application should not be used in production, you do not need to change the admin password after the initial login.

+However, if you wish to do so, you can edit the password in the database on this line: https://github.com/corda/bank-in-a-box/blob/release/bankinabox/1.0/clients/src/main/resources/db/changelog/user-schema-dml-v1.changelog.xml#L21

+The new password must be bcrypt encrypted.

+{{< /note >}}

 The descriptions below apply to the Admin user interface.
 See the [Customer user interface guide](customer-ui-guide.md) for information on that user interface.